Flashline Mars Arctic Research Station: Operations

+The FMARS is a monocoque mostly made out of double-skinned wood panels.
+The habitat is stabilized by ground trusses and steel guy-wires, making the FMARS more stable than MDRS in high wind.
+The lower deck has more but smaller rooms, and the doors in the FMARS are square and tall.
+A ladder connects both floors together.
+The galley's and ladder's position are swapped compared to the MDRS, as well as the toilet and bathroom.
+The upper deck's shared space is used for both computing and dining, and the galley consists of a stove, microwave, and a water container.
+The crew quarter's rooms have staggered bunk beds and are not equal in volume.
+A nearby river a few hundred meters away provides freshwater, and a gas generator provides electricity.

+Over time, there were drastic differences between the FMARS and MDRS, due to FMARS's more isolated location and MDRS's more continuous use, maintenance and expansion.
+The FMARS also needs to withstand the extreme wind and temperature in the Arctic.
+A participant of Mars 160 described the FMARS as more structurally sound, though more deteriorated due to dry rot and molds.
+Power and internet access was limited to a few hours per day and many pieces of equipment were broken because of poor maintenance.

 The Mars Society sends researchers to live and work at the station typically for one month during the arctic summer.
 Each of these expeditions consists of a crew of between 6 and 7 individuals.
 Typically 1 to 2 months prior to departing for the Canadian Arctic, the crew gathers for an initial face-to-face meeting and training session in Colorado.
 Departing for the arctic, the crew travels by commercial airline to Resolute.
 There they spend a few days organizing their supplies and equipment and conducting some final training while waiting for clear weather.
 They then board Twin Otter aircraft for the final leg of the journey.
 These aircraft land on a dirt airstrip located on Devon Island near the station.
 The primary means of crew transportation while on the island is by All-Terrain Vehicles (ATVs).